 If you’re looking for wet gear such as wellies or waterproof trousers ask around first before you buy new.
 Ask parents in your school, check with family and friends if they have any spare.

-If this is not ideal, Adverts is great for buying selling and swapping.
+If this is not ideal, Adverts are great for buying selling, and swapping.
 I have donated and bought some great items here and it’s a great place to find some real bargains.

 Don’t buy new

-Uniforms can be tricky to buy as each school have their own rules on what type of clothing they require.
-If practicable buy a low-cost jumper, cardigan and trousers and buy a school crest separate to sew on.
+Uniforms can be tricky to buy as each school has its own rules on what type of clothing they require.
+If practicable buy a low-cost jumper, cardigan, and trousers and buy a school crest separate to sew on.

 Know your rights